TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

 #### Engrave trajectory

 - Visually, like the thermal lance.
 Calling it 'trajectory' may not be appropriate.
 It does not read the settings on the weapon.
-  - `Trajectory.Engrave.ApplyRangeModifiers` controls whether any applicable weapon range modifiers from the firer are applied to the engrave process.
   - `Trajectory.Engrave.SourceCoord` controls the starting point of engraving line segment.
 Taking the target as the coordinate center.
 Specifically, it will start from the firing position when set to 0,0 .
 The height of the point will always at ground level.
   - `Trajectory.Engrave.TargetCoord` controls the end point of engraving line segment.
 Taking the target as the coordinate center.
 The height of the point will always at ground level.
     - `Trajectory.Engrave.MirrorCoord` controls whether `Trajectory.Engrave.SourceCoord` and `Trajectory.Engrave.TargetCoord` need to mirror the lateral value to adapt to the current FLH.
   - `Trajectory.Engrave.UseDisperseCoord` controls whether the emission position of the engrave laser need to replaced with the FLH of its superior's dispersed trajectory, which set `Trajectory.Disperse.RecordSourceCoord` to true.
+  - `Trajectory.Engrave.ApplyRangeModifiers` controls whether any applicable weapon range modifiers from the firer are applied to the engrave process.
+  - `Trajectory.Engrave.AllowFirerTurning` controls whether the projectile allow for significant changes in the orientation of the firer, otherwise it will disappear.
   - `Trajectory.Engrave.Duration` controls the duration of the entire engrave process.
 Set to 0 will automatically use `Trajectory.Engrave.SourceCoord` and `Trajectory.Engrave.TargetCoord` to calculate the process duration.
   - `Trajectory.Engrave.IsLaser` controls whether laser drawing is required.
     - `Trajectory.Engrave.IsIntense` controls whether the engrave laser will be brighter and thicker.
 Need to set `Trajectory.Engrave.IsHouseColor` or `Trajectory.Engrave.IsSingleColor` to true.